Monday, November 28, 2016

 My first acrylic painting from late 90's, always an oil painter prior to discovering acrylics.

-This painting along with 9 other paintings by me, are on display at the Columbia County Court House through December 2016.
+This painting along with 9 other paintings by me, were on display at the Columbia County Court House through December 2016.

 Donna's American Robin

 Julie's "Cinco de Owelets" two more owlets on the sides.